OpenMDAO/dymos/dymos/docs/feature_reference/phases/phases.rst

 Phases of a Trajectory
 ======================

-|project| uses the concept of *phases* to support intermediate boundary constraints and path constraints on variables in the system.
+Dymos uses the concept of *phases* to support intermediate boundary constraints and path constraints on variables in the system.
 Each phase represents the trajectory of a dynamical system, and may be subject to different equations of motion, force models, and constraints.
 Multiple phases may be assembled to form one or more trajectories by enforcing compatibility constraints between them.